Funded by: Senate Bill 1732

 Why does Madera County need a new courthouse?

-The Superior Court of Madera County operates out of three facilities: the main Madera County Courthouse and the leased Family Law Center in downtown Madera, and the Sierra Courthouse, a branch in Bass Lake.
+The Superior Court of Madera County operates out of three facilities: the main Madera County Courthouse and the leased Family Court Services Division in downtown Madera, and the Sierra Courthouse, a branch in Bass Lake.
 The main courthouse is outdated, undersized, and needs to be replaced.
-Built in 1991 as an elementary school and taken over by the court in the 1970s, the twice-condemned courthouse is also severely overcrowded and in poor physical condition.
+Originally built as an elementary school and taken over by the court in the 1970s, the twice-condemned courthouse is also severely overcrowded and in poor physical condition.
 In an attempt to mitigate the overcrowding, the County installed several modular buildings on the courthouse grounds; however, overcrowding still persists, along with significant security, operational, safety and accessibility issues.
 Examples:

 What is the plan for the new courthouse?